Windows 10 Mail

 Test questions:

-1. Which button do you click to create a new email message in the Mail app?
+1. How can you tell if you have received a new email message in the Mail app?

 3. When you answer an email by clicking Windows10Mail_Beantwoorden, will the message also contain the original text?

-6. Which button do you click to send an answer to both the sender and all recipients of an email message?
+7. Which button do you click to send an email message to someone other than the sender?

 8. Can email messages from your friends and family end up in the Junk folder?